If you don't know how to do kipping pull-ups yet, I'm going to make a wild guess: you hate Fran.

 But maybe you don't even care about being competitive.
 Maybe you just want to figure out how to control the kipping movement in the first place, or maybe you’re trying to finally learn how to string together more than a few kipping pull-ups.

-Either way, if you're ready to learn about all things kipping pull-up related, then this article is right for you.
+Either way, if you're ready to learn about all things kipping pull-up related, then this article is full of tips for you.
+Side note: if you're struggling with shoulder pain during kipping pull-ups, check out this article.

 The movement of kipping pull-ups actually evolved within gymnastics as a way to be able to accumulate more pull-up volume.
 The theory was this - do enough strict pull-ups in a row and eventually your body will naturally start trying to kip in order to stay efficient and keep accumulating reps.